 Employees can easily book one-on-one calls with a trusted expert if they are worried and aren’t sure what to do next.
 A planner can help them review their situation and make a plan, bringing peace of mind during these challenging times.

 Remember, market fluctuations are normal.
 Employees should think long term about their investments and consider making short-term adjustments to their spending.
-With helpful guidance from their employer and a trusted financial wellbeing program, they can be prepared to weather any storm.
+They can be prepared to weather any storm with helpful guidance from their employer and a trusted financial wellbeing program.